dyazincahya/sqlite-helper-nativescript/README.md

-# Example Sqlite Nativescript
+# Sqlite Helper Nativescript
-Example code about how to usage Nativescript Sqlite (NS 8 or newer)
+Code about how to usage Nativescript Sqlite (NS 8 or newer)

 > in this example I use the plugin [nativescript-community/sqlite](https://github.com/nativescript-community/sqlite)